 My son Jack recently acquired his FIFTH fish tank, and they all live in his bedroom.
-The most recent one is the largest, and he asked for a cabinet to put it on, so I found this beautiful solid old piece on FB Marketplace.
+The most recent one is the largest, and he asked for a cabinet with rusty looking paint to put it on.
+I found this beautiful solid old piece on FB Marketplace.

 It’s a TV cabinet from when TV’s were actually built into a piece of furniture.
 The guts are removed, so the inside isn’t much to look at.
 But the outside is cool, right?

 Our concept was to paint the insets as if you’re looking through a window to the sea.
 And to put some rusty patina goodness around the bottom, like an anchor.

 If you want to see a live demonstration of this technique, you can check out the video here.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)

 If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download it free here by clicking the picture: